 The significance of the previous discussion on local and regional population growth to this comprehensive planning process is relatively evident.
-Population growth in Heath and the surrounding area affects the City's infrastructure planning. land use pattern, quality of life, etc. It may be less evident, however, as to why the diversity of the local population is important to the planning process.
-The principle reason is to ensure that the City is aware of its racial, ethnic and age composition so that its public decision-making process is representative, meaning that all groups are adequately included and represented in these processes.
+Population growth in Heath and the surrounding area affects the City's infrastructure planning, land use pattern, quality of life, etc. It may be less evident, however, as to why the diversity of the local population is important to the planning process.
+The principal reason is to ensure that the City is aware of its racial, ethnic and age composition so that its public decision-making process is representative, meaning that all groups are adequately included and represented in these processes.
 The following information on the composition of Heath's population is provided for this purpose.
-It should be noted that the latest information of this kind is the 2000 U.S. Census, and therefore the composition may now be slightly, but probably not substantially, different due to the growth the City has experienced in the last seven years.